Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Libraries/flask/docs/quickstart-guide.md

             ```python
             app = Flask(__name__)
             ```
+        - Configure your webserver using the Flask class
+            - Explanation
+                - 'app.config' returns a dictionary (key-value) object containing the configuration settings for your webserver
+                    - Recommended Configuration Key-Value Settings
+                        - PREFERRED_URL_SCHEME : Use this scheme for generating external URLs when not in a request context.
+                            + Default: 'http'
+                        - SERVER_NAME : Set your Server's custom IP/domain name and the custom port number here; Format: "[protocol]://[server-ip|domain]:[server-port-number]"
+                            + Default: None
+                        - SECRET_KEY : Set your secret key that will be used for securely signing the session cookie and can be used for any other security related needs by extensions or your application.
+It should be a long random bytes or str.
+For example, copy the output of this to your config:
+                            - Prefixed Environment Variables
+                                + FLASK_SECRET_KEY : This corresponds to the configuration key 'SECRET_KEY'
+                            - Notes
+                                - To generate a secret key to parse into the application
+                                    - Using python
+                                        - Generate hexadecimal token
+                                            ```bash
+                                            python -c "import secrets; print(secrets.token_hex())'
+                                            ```
+                                        - Export the result to the prefixed environment variable
+                                            ```bash
+                                            export FLASK_SECRET_KEY="[your-secret-key]"
+                                            ```
+                                        - Access the secret key in the webserver
+                                            ```python
+                                            app.config.from_prefixed_env()
+                                            print(app.config["SECRET_KEY"])
+                                            ```
+                                - Alternatively
+                                    - Please set the secret key as an Environment Variable (i.e. 'SECRET_KEY=[your-secret-key]') in your host system and
+                                        - obtain the environment variable using 'os.getenv()'
+                                            ```python
+                                            SECRET_KEY = os.getenv("SECRET_KEY")
+                                            ```
+                            + Default: None
+            ```python
+            app.config[CONFIGURATION_KEY] = "value"
+            ```
         - Add the application route '/' (the webserver routing pointing to the home/root page)
             - This will render the 'index.html' (home) page from the 'templates/' folder when accessed (i.e. http://[server-ip|domain]:[server-port]/)
                 + This will be the home page of the website